 A native New Yorker, born and raised in the Bronx, I abandoned city life to set up house in the suburbs when I got married.
 I have two amazing adult children, a rescued parakeet named Pretti , and a red violin.
 I wear many hats—artist, poet, designer, healer.
-For the past twenty-four and a half years I have also worked full-time as an administrative assistant at a local college.
-I’ve exhibited my artwork at various locations and have a line of note cards—“Girls with Attitude by Andrea”—that sells in gift shops and at craft fairs.
-I hold a New York hairdresser license and teach floral crafts for an adult education program.
+I hold a New York hairdresser license.
 In 1999 I became a Certified Reiki Master Practitioner, an experience more profound and rewarding than I have words to express.
 I often donate artwork and Reiki gift certificates to local charity fundraisers and have provided Reiki treatments as a volunteer to the horses at a local therapeutic riding program.
 I enjoy writing poetry, yoga, tai chi, and archery.
 In the winter I like to snowshoe and in the warmer season into the garden I go.

 3. What does NaHaiWriMo mean to you?

 I consider myself quite the amateur in the world of haiku and so I view NaHaiWriMo as a “no judgment zone,” a safe haven for me to flex my creative muscle by playing with words and sharing them with a community of kindred spirits.
 NaHaiWriMo has been an enjoyable, rewarding, communal learning experience for me.

 4. What one piece of advice would you offer those who are new to haiku?